American football rules: Objective of the game

 While the opposing team has possession, the defense attempts to prevent the offense from advancing the ball and scoring.
-If an offensive player loses the ball during play (a fumble) or the ball is caught by a defensive player while still in the air (an interception), the defense may attempt to run into the offense's end zone for a touchdown.
-The defense may also score points by tackling the ball carrier in the offense's own end zone, called a safety (which is worth two points).
+If an offensive player loses the ball during play (a fumble) or the ball is caught by a defensive player while still in the air (an interception), the defense may attempt to run into the opponent's end zone for a touchdown.
+The defense may also score two points by tackling the ball carrier in the offense's own end zone (a safety).

 Time of play

 Collegiate and professional football games are 1 hour long, divided into four quarters of 15 minutes each.
-In high school football, 12 minute quarters are usually played.
-The clock is stopped frequently, however, with the result that a typical college or professional game can exceed three hours in duration.
-The referee controls the game clock and stops the clock after any incomplete pass or any play that ends out of bounds.
-In addition, each team is allowed 3 timeouts in each half that they may use at their own discretion.
+In high school football, 12-minute quarters are usually played.
+However, the game clock is stopped frequently, and a typical college or professional game can exceed three total hours.
+The referee controls the clock and stops it after any incomplete pass or play that ends out of bounds, a change of possession of the ball from one team to the other, field goal tries, and kickoffs.
+In addition, each team is allowed three timeouts each half that may be used at their discretion.
 The clock normally runs during the action of plays, with a few exceptions known as untimed plays.
 Some high schools employ a mercy rule in which the clock runs continuously after one team's lead over the other achieves a certain number of points.
-In these instances, the clock only stops for injuries, or time outs called by a team or a referee.
+In these instances, the clock only stops for injuries and timeouts called by a team or a referee.

-The clock may also be stopped for an officials' time-out, after which, if the clock was running, it is restarted.
-For example: if there is a question whether or not a team has moved the ball far enough for a first down, the officials may use a measuring device (the chains) to determine the distance.
+The clock may also be stopped for an officials' timeout, after which, if the clock was running, it is restarted.
+For example, if there is a question about whether a team has moved the ball far enough for a first down, the officials may use a measuring device (the chains) to determine the distance.
 While this measurement is taking place, the officials will signal for a stoppage of the clock.
 Once the measurement is finished and the ball is placed at the proper location (spotted), the referee will then signal for the clock to restart.
-Additional situations where officials may take a time-out are to administer a penalty or for an injured player to be removed from the field.
+Additional situations where officials may take a timeout are to administer a penalty or for an injured player to be removed from the field.
+Officials also call media timeouts, which allow time for television and radio advertising, often after scoring plays, a change of position, or during extended injury timeouts.
+If an instant replay challenge is called during the game, the referees signal for a media timeout.
+The referee signals media timeouts by first using the timeout signal and then extending both arms in a horizontal position.